History of the British 1st Division (1809–1909): Reform period

 In response to the lessons learnt from the Boer War, which included the army's failings in the opening months, the Secretary of State for War St John Brodrick set out to reform the standing army.
 He intended to create six army corps, three of which would be composed of permanent standing formations that consisted of the army's regulars.
 They would be ready for immediate dispatch in the event of an imperial crisis or a European war.
 In 1902, three corps were formed; these would allow up to nine divisions, each of two brigades, to be created; including the reforming of the 1st Division, which was finalised on 30 September 1902 when Major-General Arthur Paget took command.
 The reformed division consisted of the 1st and the 2nd Brigades, each containing four infantry battalions.
-The division, along with the 2nd and 5th, was regarded as being ready for war on order of mobilisation.
+The division, along with the 2nd and 5th, was regarded as being ready for war on the order of mobilisation.

 In 1907, the Haldane Reforms further restructured the regular army into six infantry divisions, each with three brigades.
 These divisions would form the basis of a British Expeditionary Force (BEF) that would be dispatched to Europe in the case of war.
 The reform also replaced the army corps with regional commands.
 The changes resulted in the 3rd Brigade being assigned to the 1st Division; in addition to two field companies of Royal Engineers, two signal companies provided by the Royal Engineers, and three artillery brigades—each containing three batteries of guns.
 The 1st Division was assigned to Aldershot Command, where the 1st Brigade was located.
 The 2nd Brigade was based at Blackdown and the 3rd Brigade was housed at Bordon.